hemantksingh/messup-learn/Security/Web Security/Web Application Security.md

 * Deep technical knowledge maybe required
 * Do not always have a security expert on board
 * Stakeholders may not be aware of the security cost to revenue and unwilling to invest time and resource.
 You can never be 100% secure but it is worth thinking about what good looks like from a security point of view
   * How urgently do you fix a vulnerability identified in a production system?
   * Do you understand the risk of letting the system run with vulnerabilities?
   * What is the organisation's appetite for risk?
-What kind of data are you dealing with? e.g, finance, healthcare or provider of publically avaialble traffic data
+What kind of data are you dealing with? e.g, finance, healthcare or provider of publicly available traffic data
   * Is certain amount of downtime acceptable to you?

 ### Gates to guardrails

-Traditional approaches to secure development lifecycles have relied on high-touch and process-driven models involving a series of assessments (e.g. design review, threat model, vuln scan) and associated decisions on whether to proceed to the next phase and gate.
+Traditional approaches to secure development lifecycle have relied on high-touch and process-driven models involving a series of assessments (e.g. design review, threat model, vulnerability scan) and associated decisions on whether to proceed to the next phase and gate.
 While this model serves many well, there are an increasing number of organizations embracing concepts like DevOps, agile, cloud, and continuous delivery that are looking for more pragmatic, automated, and dynamic approaches that suit the technology and business environments in which they exist.
 Tension between SecOps, DevOps and application developers can lead to disjointed teams.
 How do you apply consistent security policies across multiple architectures?

-Moving [from gates to guardrails](https://www.oreilly.com/library/view/devopssec/9781491971413/ch04.html) involves providing guidance and tooling to development teams to insert security policies into thier delivery pipelines rather than introducing delays via security compliance gates.
+Moving [from gates to guardrails](https://www.oreilly.com/library/view/devopssec/9781491971413/ch04.html) involves providing guidance and tooling to development teams to insert security policies into their delivery pipelines rather than introducing delays via security compliance gates.
 Some of the [ways Netflix has approached this shift](https://www.youtube.com/watch?v=geumLjxtc54), emphasizing practical methods to problems ranging from continuous assessment to regulatory compliance to team staffing.

 Data between the end user and your application flows through the data plane.
 Thinking of security as a horizontal capability across the data plane and use the metrics and telemetry from the data plane to get visibility of the applied security policies and application threats.